St. Mary of the Angels Church, Hollywood: Architecture

-The first church building for St. Mary's was a rented storefront on N Vermont Avenue that still stands today.
+The first church building for St. Mary's was a rented storefront on N Vermont Avenue that still stands.
 However, St. Mary's moved not too long after.
 After having raised US$1100 (February 4, 2018 equivalent: $17,832.09), a small church building was built in a week on New Hampshire Avenue.

 The present building was designed in the Spanish Mission-style by noted architect Carleton Winslow.
 Much of the planning occurred in 1929.
 Church records of tentative specifications for St. Mary's include specific details for a great deal of wood carpentry, including oak and birch wood with oil staining, varnish, and Lammens "Permo" waterproof brush coats, as well as hand made mission tiles for the roofing.
 Galvanized iron, steel, copper, concrete, and other materials help complete St. Mary's.

-Finials, decorative addictions at the top of the building's façade, were included as well, made of cast stone.
+Finials, decorative additions at the top of the building's façade, were included as well, made of cast stone.
 At some point, they were no longer a part of the building but were replaced in 2011.
+A stained-glass window depicting St. Genesius was dedicated in 1988.

 A part of its architecture also includes an addition made in the mid-1900s wherein the altar space was changed slightly to accommodate a 16th-century della Robbia faience from Florence.